Primary geographic focus: Bay Area, California Statewide, Northern California, Southern California

 Acronym or short name: LAS-ELC

-LAS-ELC has several areas of work: leaves of absence and parenting while working; gender equity & LGBT rights; racial equity and affirmative action; wage protection; unemployment insurance appeals; discrimination based on disability, immigration, language, and national origin; and workers’ rights clinics.
+Legal Aid at Work has four main strategies for delivering services: free clinics and helplines, free legal info, litigation and public advocacy.
+Several areas of their work include: leaves of absence and parenting while working, gender equity & LGBT rights, racial equity and affirmative action, wage protection, unemployment insurance appeals, discrimination based on disability, immigration, language, and national origin, and workers’ rights clinics.

 PRESS/RESEARCH FROM THIS SOURCELAAC Member Story

-LAS-ELC develops Work and Family Medical Legal Partnership (MLP) to help pregnant women and new parentsLegal Aid Society-Employment Law Center (LAS-ELC)
+LAS-ELC develops Work and Family Medical Legal Partnership (MLP) to help pregnant women and new parentsLegal Aid at Work

 January 1, 2015